Protocol Specification

 Layer 2CONNECTION

-Handshake · state-sync · peer gossip · wake
+Handshake · state-sync · peer gossip · wake · consent

 Layer 1TRANSPORT

-IPC (local) · TCP (LAN) · WebSocket (internet) · Push (wake)
+IPC (local) · TCP/Bonjour (LAN) · WebSocket (internet) · APNs push (wake)

 Layer 0IDENTITY

-nodeId · name · [future: cryptographic keypair]
+nodeId · name · cryptographic keypair

 Node Model